 The scope of the cumulative impacts analysis involves both the geographic extent of the effects and the timeframe in which the effects could be expected to occur.
-For this Environmental Assessment (EA), the study area delimits the geographic extent of the cumulative impacts analysis.
+For this EA, the study area delimits the geographic extent of the cumulative impacts analysis.
 In general, the study area will include those areas previously identified in Chapter 3.0, Affected Environment and Environmental Consequences, for the respective resource areas.
 The timeframe for cumulative impacts centers on the timing of the Action Alternative.

-Another factor influencing the scope of cumulative impacts analysis involves identifying other actions to consider.
-Beyond determining that the geographic scope and timeframe for the actions interrelated to the Action Alternative, the analysis employs the measure of "reasonably foreseeable" to include or exclude other actions.
+Another factor influencing the scope of cumulative impacts analysis involves identifying other actions to consider beyond determining the geographic scope and timeframe for the actions interrelated to the Action Alternative.
 For the purposes of this analysis, public documents prepared by Federal, state, and local government agencies form the primary sources of information regarding reasonably foreseeable actions.
-Documents used to identify other actions include notices of intent for Environmental Impact Statements (EISs) and EAs, management plans, land use plans, and other planning related studies.
+Documents used to identify other actions include notices of intent for Environmental Impact Statements (EISs) and EAs, management plans, land use plans, and other planning-related studies.